linkerd/linkerd2/doc/automatic-tls.md

 As of [Conduit v0.5.0][conduit-v0.5.0], Conduit can be configured to automatically instrument applications to communicate with Transport Layer Security (TLS).

-When TLS enabled, Conduit automatically establishes and authenticates secure,private connections between Conduit proxies.
+When TLS is enabled, Conduit automatically establishes and authenticates secure, private connections between Conduit proxies.
 This is done without breaking unencrypted communication with endpoints that are not configured with TLS-enabled Conduit proxies.